Pandademic/cello/README.md

 - Latte.bat from the `/tools/install/` dir
 - bundler gem
 ---
-- Extract the lattefile7 the gemfile into your home directory.
+- Extract the lattefile & the gemfile into your home directory.
 - run ``sh
 bundle install
 ``